Mao Yijun: Coaching career

 Following his retirement, Mao took up an assistant coaching role with Shanghai Shenhua from 2003 to 2006, taking up an interim managerial role from January to March 2004, before Howard Wilkinson's appointment.
 In September 2009, after a brief spell back as assistant manager of Shanghai Shenhua in 2008, Yijun was appointed assistant manager of Huangzhou Greentown.
 In July 2012, Mao returned to Shanghai Shenhua's coaching team.

+On 3 August 2026, Mao was named as caretaker of Shanghai Shenhua again after Leonid Slutsky left his position.